100th Day of School Stations and Activities That Build Math & Literacy Skills

 I love how this book gives students concrete objectives and helps organize their successful milestones!

 There are three differentiated versions of this activity.
 This is the least scaffolded version.
-Students can use a 100 chart from their math tools also to help make it easier.
+Students can use a 100 chart from their math tools also to help make it easier for those who need added support to stay independent.

 Similar Posts